“As I perform Bach’s Chaconne, I feel as though I am given a rare glimpse over the edge.”

 You often talk about Bach's 'secrets' in this music.
 Can you give some examples of that ?

 'This question relates to what Helga Thoene, among others, is concerned with.
-She thinks the Chaconne is an In Memoriam for Bach's first wife, who died while he was travelling.
+She believes that the Chaconne is an In Memoriam for Bach's first wife, who died while he was travelling.
 According to her, it contains allusions to chorales from his cantatas.
 I find it very interesting, but don't concern myself much with it.'

 Bach said : 'The aim and deepest reason of every piece of music should be nothing but the glory of God and the purgation of the spirit.
 If you do not honour God with His music, music is only a devilish noise.'
 Do you experience the same way?
 Goethe said Bach's music sounds 'as if die ewige Harmonie sich mit sichselbst unterhielte.'
 Raphael Pichon says : 'I am religious because I believe in Bach.'
 What about you ?